erlemaido/data-engineering-project-2024/README.md

      * Tax Fact
 6. Data Validation and Analytics:
    * The final transformed tables are stored in DuckDB for validation and analytics.
-   * They can be queried directly from the s3:// paths.
    * Overviews, proof-of-concept ML and access to raw data are accessible trough Streamlit